csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 - [**Documentation**](https://github.com/user-attachments/files/29302548/Interstella.Synth.VST.-.Jackson.Crist.pdf)
 - **Abstract**: The project is a virtual synthesizer plug-in using the Virtual Studio Technology (VST) framework, whuich was released by Steinberg in 1996.
 It is an audio plug-in interface for use with Digital Audio Workstation (DAW) programs like FL Studio, Ableton, or Cubase.
 VSTs use DSP, or Digital Signal Processing, to stimulate synthesizer/effects hardware, like a synth or compressor.

-## Justin Andre - iOS5 Development Essemtials
+## Justin Andre - iOS5 Development Essentials

 - [**Documentation**](https://github.com/user-attachments/files/29302791/iOS.5.Development.essentials-.Justin.Andre.pdf)
+- **Abstract**: The purpose of this project is to learn to develop applications for iPhones and iPads using the iOS 5 SDK.
+The process by which this will occur is through converting online and written tutorials into a media library that can be used for reference and teaching purposes.
+This will be done using the iPhone iOS 5 Development Essentials book by Neil Smyth.

 ## Justin Andre - Senior Portfolio